 Briggs and Stratton Carburetor Troubleshooting:

-Here is interesting part in lawn mower carburetor adjustment process when you have Briggs and Stratton.
+Here is an interesting part of the lawn mower carburetor adjustment process when you have Briggs and Stratton.

 Just keep eye on this video and do what to do.
 You will learn easily how to do Briggs and Stratton carburetor adjustment with RYAN FENTERS.